Explore Uzbekistan's Silk Road Heritage

 Travel to Nurata for its ancient ruins and natural beauty, and visit Aydarkul Lake.

-• Hike the Nurata Mountains and enjoy the landscapes.
+• 🥾 Hike the Nurata Mountains and enjoy landscapes

-• Camp by Aydarkul Lake and engage in swimming or fishing.
+• Camp by Aydarkul Lake with swimming and fishing

 Visit Samarkand, one of Central Asia's oldest cities, known for its remarkable architecture and historical relevance.